McGill-ECSE321-Winter2022/project-group-group-05/README.md

 Welcome to the Group 05 Grocery Store Project Repository!

+### NOTE: Since Heroku is discontinuing its free hosting service, the demo websites (backend and frontend), as well as the PostgreSQL database, will stop working. `spring.datasource.url` in [GroceryStore-Backend/src/main/resources/application.properties](GroceryStore-Backend/src/main/resources/application.properties) must be updated in order for the project to build correctly

 ## Project Overview

 The goal of this project is to create a website and an app to facilitate the grocery shopping process for our customers.